Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Materials and Methods

 \subsubsection{Socioeconomic Data}

 For Sweden, socioeconomic characteristics are obtained from Statistics Sweden (SCB) register-based statistics at the DeSO (Demografiska statistikområden) level for the year 2024~\citep{scb2024deso}.
+DeSO zones (Demografiska statistikområden) are small statistical areas defined by Statistics Sweden with a median population of approximately 1,500 residents, designed to capture local demographic variation within municipalities.
 Birth background data categorize the population into three groups: born in Sweden, born elsewhere in Europe, and born outside Europe.
-Income data include the distribution of residents across national income quartiles based on total earned income (sammanräknad förvärvsinkomst), along with median and mean income values.

 For the United States, socioeconomic data come from the 2024 5-year American Community Survey (ACS) estimates at the census tract level (median population ~4,000)~\citep{uscensus2024acs}.
-We obtain household income distributions from ACS Table B19001, which reports household counts across 17 income brackets ranging from under \$10,000 to \$200,000 or more.
-We aggregate these brackets into national quartiles using cutoffs of \$30,000 (Q1), \$60,000 (Q2), and \$100,000 (Q3), assigning each tract a population-weighted distribution across the four quartiles.
 Birth background data distinguishes native-born from foreign-born residents.
 To enable diversity calculations, we compute the proportion of each tract's population in each socioeconomic category.